 Companies recruiting foreign labour in bulk and which do not qualify for an Occupation Permit need to obtain a permission in principle in a first instance from the Ministry to be able to apply for a Work Permit.

-The Occupation Permit (OP) is a combined work and residence permit which allows a foreign national to work and live in Mauritius for a period of 3 years, renewable.
-There are 4 categories of Occupation Permit: Investor, Professional, Self Employed and Innovator.
+The Occupation Permit (OP) is a combined work and residence permit which allows a foreign national to work and live in Mauritius for a period of 10 years, renewable.
+There are 5 categories of Occupation Permit: Investor, Professional, Self Employed, Innovator and Young Professional.